DemandLogic/hire-challenge/README.md

 need something that you've worked on to discuss, that we also understand!
 So:

 - We don't expect you to spend more than 1.5 hours on it including reading time (unless you want to!)
-- If you *do* spend more than 1.5 hour on it - please log how long you spend
+- If you *do* spend more than 1.5 hours on it - please log how long you spend
-- Please **fork this repository** to your own GitHub account
+- Please **fork this repository** to your own [GitHub](https://github.com/) account
 - If you don't feel you have enough time to write any code, just record some thoughts about the challenge in code comments or pseudo-code, for example.
 - Please try to make **regular, atomic commits** to a **branch** (even if they are WIP (Work In Progress) commits).
-- Make a **Pull Request**, which we will use to review your changes.
+- Make a **[Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)**, which we will use to review your changes.
 - We'll talk over what you did in the interview
 - We may go into a pairing exercise on this code in the interview